numToStr/Comment.nvim/README.md

         eol = 'gcA',
     },

-    ---Create basic (operator-pending) and extended mappings for NORMAL + VISUAL mode
+    ---Create basic (operator-pending) and extended mappings for NORMAL mode
     ---NOTE: If `mappings = false` then the plugin won't create any mappings
     ---@type boolean|table
     mappings = {